 National women's day- women's menstrual hygiene and diet& nutritional requirement

 A good diet is important for everyone to stay healthy and fit.
 Especially women require more nutritional foods because of the hormonal changes in their body at every stage of their life and age.
-Menstrual cycle is a vital chapter in every women’s life and every women should know about it, particularly if there is an sort of irregularity- its causes, prevention and actions.
-The irregularities in cycle is known as Amenorrhea.
+The menstrual cycle is a vital chapter in every woman's life and every woman should know about it, particularly if there is a sort of irregularity- its causes, prevention, and actions.
+The irregularities in the cycle are known as Amenorrhea.
 If you are having your period regularly and then it suddenly stops for some months, then it is a case of secondary Amenorrhea and if you never had menstruation then it is primary Amenorrhea.
 Diet plays an important role to manage the cycle and balance it relevantly.

 Why does menstrual hygiene matter?

-Effective hygiene during menstrual period is important to the health, wellness, productivity, empowerment, mobility and dignity of girls and women.
+Effective hygiene during the menstrual period is important to the health, wellness, productivity, empowerment, mobility, and dignity of girls and women.
 Lack of menstrual hygiene may cause ill health in young girls which further will lead absenteeism from regular chores.

-Menstruation subject is a taboo across the world; this can lead to dangerous hygiene practices in menstruation or misinformations.
+Menstruation subject is a taboo across the world; this can lead to dangerous hygiene practices in menstruation or misinformation.

-To manage the hygiene and dignity, it is essential for a girl or a woman to have a proper awareness about the same and have the access to sanitary pads.
+To manage the hygiene and dignity, it is essential for a girl or a woman to have proper awareness about the same and have access to sanitary pads.

-The movie PAD MAN is an excellent example about the awareness of the menstrual hygiene and myths related with it.
-This movie has broken the taboo on the subject and now people are talking about menstrual process openly.
+The movie PAD MAN is an excellent example of the awareness of menstrual hygiene and myths related to it.
+This movie has broken the taboo on the subject and now people are talking about the menstrual process openly.
 The good thing is it educated the people about the menstrual cycle and how to deal with it.

 Do women and girls have a special diet & nutritional requirement needed during the time of menstruation?